subhransusekhar/ml-workshop/docs/setup-v2.md

        OpenShift creates the KfDef and proceeeds to deploy ODH.
   2.11 Click **Workloads > Pods** to observe the deployment progress.
       <img src="./images/install-10.png" alt="drawing" width="400"/>
+      You may observe that the Airflow Scheduler and possible the Airflow Worker are in Crashloop Backoff.
+That is because a certificate update is required.

 ### Update the Airflow Certificate
 1. On the OpenShift console, click *opentlc-mgr > Copy login command**